 Confidence is more concerned with good outcomes over appearance or ego – allowing you to ask for help without worrying about what others think.
 Confidence tells you to have a go at something even though you’re not perfect at it.
 It tells you to recognise your limitations and your strengths.
 It’s good to like your work and speak highly of it – how else will anyone invest in it?
 It’s also good to have the confidence to admit challenges and ask for help – how else will you ever improve?

 12. Be kind to your future self

 I once heard a wise person say that you should be kind to your future self.
 Don’t lose your head if you can’t fathom what you’ll be doing next month, let alone next year.
 Just start with tomorrow and build on that.

-Being kind to yourself is often seen as an instant quick fix – something that helps you to block out your reality and find instant fulfilment.
+Being kind to yourself is often seen as an instant quick fix – something that helps you to block out your reality and find immediate fulfilment.
 But taking this approach will encourage you to take steps to achieve your goals.